yiemwa123/yiemwa123.github.io/index.md

 ## About Me

 Hi!
-I'm Yichen Wang, but most people call me Emma.
-I'm a rising senior (expected graduation May 2022) studying Information Science at Cornell University (College of Computing and Information Science).
+I'm Yichen Wang, but most people call me Emma :) I'm a rising senior (expected graduation May 2022) studying Information Science at Cornell University (College of Computing and Information Science).
 You can reach me at yw345@cornell.edu.

 ## About My Mentor